 Learn to Swim

-Knowing how to swim prevents drowning and improves your health, fitness, and safety.
-To help teach New Yorkers to swim, Parks is offering free swimming lessons for people of all ages at our indoor pools.
+Knowing how to swim improves your health, fitness, and safety.
+To help teach New Yorkers how to swim, Parks is offering free swimming lessons for people of all ages at our free outdoor pools this summer.

-Registration for Learn to Swim is conducted through a free online lottery using a secure site.
+Registration for Learn to Swim classes is conducted through a free online lottery using a secure site.
 You must have a valid email address to register.
-Winners are chosen at random and all Learn to Swim participants must be members of a recreation center, including Children, Adults and the Parents of Tot’s.
+Winners are chosen at random.
 Applicants who are not chosen will be placed on a waiting list.

-- Do not enter the lottery more than once per Session.
-Doing so will not increase your chances to win.
-It will automatically disqualify you or your child from the lottery as a duplicate.
+- You can register yourself or a child for up to three sessions.
+You or your child may register for one class per session.
+Registering more than once will not increase your chances to win; it will automatically disqualify you or your child from the lottery as a duplicate.

 - If you don't get a spot, we encourage you to apply again for an upcoming session.